PiotrJustyna/mercury-pure-functional/README.md

 `xml -> WhoisRecord -> WhoisResponse`

 Unlike C#, F# does not treat `null` as a first-class citizen.
 Presence or absence of values is usually preferred to be indicated using the `Option` type.
-However, when interfacing C# code, one should remember that values arriving from C# could be null.
-To handle such scenarios, I initially proposed null checking at the C# side, but there are better ways of achieving this and in the current version of the code, I propose to null check at the F# side.
+However, when interfacing C# code, one should remember that values arriving from C# could be `null`.
+To handle such scenarios, I initially proposed `null` checking on the C# side, but there are better ways to `null` check and in the current version of the code, I propose to `null` check on the F# side.

 To achieve this, our models are now divided into two categories: